Image Image

 Why Choose Combs Waterkotte for DUI Defense in Saline County, IL

 If you’re dealing with DUI charges in Saline County, IL, you need more than a lawyer — you need a team that knows how to fight for you, defend your license, and get results.
-This is why drivers across Saline County, IL choose Combs Waterkotte to protect them in DUI cases.
+Here’s why people in Saline County, IL count on Combs Waterkotte to handle their DUI defense.

 Extensive DUI Defense Experience

-Our attorneys bring over 50 years of combined experience and more than 10,000 cases to the table, including successful DUI defenses throughout Saline County, IL.
-We know how local prosecutors, judges, and courts handle these charges, and we know how to position your case for the best possible outcome.
+Our attorneys bring over 60 years of combined experience and more than 10,000 cases to the table, including successful DUI defenses throughout Saline County, IL.
+Our team knows the local DUI process and how to position your case to achieve the best possible outcome.

 Available When You Need Us